Protests expected during Biden visit, prompting LAPD warning: 'Violence will not be tolerated'

-LOS ANGELES -- With President Joe Biden scheduled to visit Los Angeles, the LAPD issued a warning about possible protests, saying "Violence of any kind will not be tolerated."
+LOS ANGELES (KABC) -- With President Joe Biden in Los Angeles for the weekend, the LAPD has issued a warning about possible protests, saying "Violence of any kind will not be tolerated."

 The Los Angeles Police Department "is aware of possible first amendment activity in the Los Angeles area over the next few days," the agency said in a statement.
 "In coordination with the US Secret Service, additional uniformed personnel and other resources will be deployed to ensure the highest level of public safety.